Part IV Entry 63 of 84

 The mind, left unattended, is not neutral.
 It defaults to rumination, to catastrophizing, to the rehearsal of grievances and anxieties, not because something is wrong with you, but because these are the orientations that served the nervous system in the environment it evolved in.
 Scanning for threat, replaying conflict, anticipating danger: these were useful.
 They remain structurally present, running by default, consuming attention and generating noise.
 Meditation is the practice of not being entirely at the mercy of this.

-The case for meditation begins with objective reality: your attention and reactions shape what you notice, how you judge, how quickly you escalate, and how you treat other people under stress.
-The golden rule asks whether you would want others to act toward you from unmanaged impulse, rehearsed grievance, or reflexive fear when a small interval of attention could give them a better choice.
+Every reaction asks other people to live with the mind that produced it.
+Your attention and reactions shape what you notice, how you judge, how quickly you escalate, and how you treat other people under stress.
+Role reversal asks whether you would want others to act toward you from unmanaged impulse, rehearsed grievance, or reflexive fear when a small interval of attention could give them a better choice.
 If not, then training the mind is not only self-care.
 It is preparation for moral agency.

 This differs from prayer as deliberate attention.
 Prayer articulates gratitude, need, request, fear, and truth, whether or not the reader believes anyone is listening.
 Meditation observes.
 It trains the capacity to notice what is happening in the mind without immediately obeying it.